23DP1MKrus/TrainingAppExamProject/README.md

 ## 📁 User guide

+### System requirements
+1. Java installed on your device
+2. Maven installed on your device

 ### Getting Started
-1. Dowload this zip-archieve (link below) and look for the myapp file.
+1. Dowload this zip-archieve (link below).
-2. clone the repository and run TrainingAppApplication file
 3. make sure you have java and maven dowloaded on your device
-4. make sure the localhost is active
-5. open myapp
+4. unzip the zip-arcieve and open myapp

 - https://github.com/23DP1MKrus/TrainingAppExamProject/releases/download/v1.0/myapp-win32-x64.1.zip